 TUNES - learn 11 great tunes on harmonica in 1 hour without reading music!

-This radical new method will get you playing tunes on the harmonica instantly - join in with people on guitar or pianoWatch Promo
+This radical new method will get you playing tunes on the harmonica instantly - join in with people on guitar or pianoWatch Promo to get a sneaky peek!

 Yes this 'new' system teaches you how to play tunes on harmonica without reading music or tab - without reading anything.